JuliaClimate/ClimateBase.jl/docs/src/index.md

 Height, although representing physical space as well, is not considered part of the "spatial dimensions", and is treated as any other additional dimension.

 Another type of spatial coordinates is supported, and that is of **equal-area**.
-Currently only a single type, `GaussianEqualArea`, exists for this purpose, which represents coordinates in a Gaussian grid as shown here: https://en.wikipedia.org/wiki/Gaussian_grid.
+Currently only a single type, `UnstructuredGrid`, exists for this purpose, which represents coordinates in a Gaussian grid as shown here: https://en.wikipedia.org/wiki/Gaussian_grid.
-In `GaussianEqualArea` the spatial information is instead given by single dimension whose elements are coordinate locations, i.e. 2-element `SVector(longitude, latitude)`.
+In `UnstructuredGrid` the spatial information is instead given by single dimension whose elements are coordinate locations, i.e. 2-element `SVector(longitude, latitude)`.
 The dimension name is `Coord`.
-Each point in this dimension corresponds to a polygon (for `GaussianEqualArea` a trapezoid) that covers equal amount of spatial area as any other point.
+Each point in this dimension corresponds to a polygon (for `UnstructuredGrid` a trapezoid) that covers equal amount of spatial area as any other point.
 The actual limits of each polygon are not included in the dimension for performance reasons.

 ClimateBase.jl works with either type of spatial coordinate system.